zuozhenggh/learning-library/developer-library/python-on-atp/setup/setup.md

 1. Download the terraform zip file [here](https://objectstorage.us-ashburn-1.oraclecloud.com/n/natdcshjumpstartprod/b/python4atp/o/python4atp-tf.zip).
 Then unzip it.

 2. Now create a private key (id\_rsa) and a public key (id\_rsa.pub).
 The public key is used when you are prompted for a SSH key when you create services, and the matching private key is used to access those services after creation. (eg: Cloud Developer Image).
 Enter this in a command shell or terminal window.
+By default the key is stored in the .ssh folder.
+You can save elsewhere by specifying the path.

   ````
   <copy>ssh-keygen -b 2048 -t rsa</copy>
   ````